Tips to responsibly consume cannabis to minimize the associated risks.

-Potency of Cannabis 2.0 Products
+The Potency of Cannabis 2.0 Products

 It’s What’s Inside That Counts: Potency of Cannabis 2.0 Products

-How much THC and CBD are in Edibles, Extracts (Concentrates) and Topicals?
+How Much THC and CBD are in Edibles, Extracts (Concentrates) and Topicals?

 That depends on the product.
 Each product may have different amounts of THC and CBD.
-Check the descriptions on ASHARIO.ca and the product labels carefully before consuming.
+Check the descriptions on Ashario.ca and the product labels carefully before consuming.

 With these new cannabis products, there are limits set by the federal Cannabis Act for how much THC can be in cannabis products:

-Including soft chews, chocolate, cookies, beverages, tea bags and more
+Including soft chews, chocolate, cookies, beverages, tea bags and more.

-Each package of edibles may contain a maximum of 10 mg of THC.
-There is no limit to how much CBD can be in edibles.
-The amount of THC in each piece depends on how many pieces are in a package.
+Each package of edibles may contain a maximum of 10 mg of THC, while there is no limit to how much CBD can be in edibles.
+The amount of THC in each piece depends on how many pieces are in a package.Extracts (Concentrates)

-Including vape cartridges, disposable vape pens, hash, resin and more
+Including vape cartridges, disposable vape pens, hash, resin and more.

 Concentrates may contain a maximum of 1000 mg of THC per package.
-There is no limit to how much CBD can be in concentrates.
+As with edibles, there is no limit to how much CBD can be in concentrates.Topicals

-Including creams, lotions, face washes, bath bombs and more
+Including creams, lotions, face washes, bath bombs and more.

 As always, when trying new cannabis products for the first time, start low and go slow.